speeduino/wiki.js/configuration/Injector_Characteristics.md

 title: Injector Characteristics
 description: Configuring the injector properties
 published: true
-date: 2020-01-07T01:23:47.628Z
+date: 2020-01-07T01:24:57.115Z
 tags:
 ---

 ## Overview
 Fuel injectors have unique hardware properties that must be accounted for within your tune.
+Ideally these will be provided as part of the specifications for your injectors, however in some cases the data may not be avaialble or be difficult to find.
+Typical values are given below as starting points for these cases.

 ## Settings
 ![injectorChars.png](/img/constants/injectorChars.png =50%x){.align-center}